Frequently Asked Questions About the ETS® Major Field Tests

 If the proctor cannot troubleshoot the problem using the manual, the test can be resumed when Major Field Tests Online Technical Support reopens, Monday–Friday, 8 a.m.–6 p.m.
-Eastern Time.
+ET.
 You can contact Technical Support at 1-800-514-8491.
 The student will resume the exam at the last unanswered question with the exact time remaining when the interruption occurred.

 - What are administrators actually purchasing when they order an online exam?

 In the absence of actual test booklets, institutions are instead purchasing the access rights to the exam.
 The purchasing institution receives permission to use the exam a certain number of times.
 The access rights to the exam are referred to as authorization codes.
 The authorization code is a random password that permits one student access to the exam and cannot be reused.
 So an institution that needs to administer 40 exams must order 40 authorization codes.

 - How can we verify the number of online exams available for our use?

 Click the "Inventory" folder in your Major Field Tests online account to view your current inventory and purchase more tests if needed.